rolandmarg/express-playground/README.md

 # express-playground

 built with express, oauth2 by passport, typescript, apollo-graphql, typeorm

-testing and coveragy by jest
+testing and coverage by jest